What is CBN? Effects, Uses, and More

 Therapeutic Benefits of CBN (Pain, Relaxation, and Wellness)

 • Pain Relief: Reduces inflammation and muscle tension, potentially helping conditions like arthritis or fibromyalgia.
+CBN in cannabis may be particularly effective for nighttime pain management, as its sedating properties complement its analgesic effects.

 • Relaxation & Symptom Management: Promotes calmness without intoxication.